RasaHQ/rasa/test_environments/message_and_event_brokers/kafka/sasl_plain/with_tls/README.md

 <br>Client verifies the certificate using the CA certificate.
 If the certificate is valid, the client can connect to the broker.

+More about TLS can be read here: https://www.cloudflare.com/learning/ssl/transport-layer-security-tls/

 ## Troubleshooting

 To inspect content of the keystore, you can use the following command:
 ```shell
 keytool -list -v -keystore server.keystore.jks -storepass 123456 -keypass 123456